migsc/cmdeagle/docs/README.md

 Where `mycli` was the name you created in [step 2](#_2-initialize-a-cli-starter-project-named-mycli).

 The `completion` command will generate a script for your CLI to use in your shell.
-This is made possible because `cmdeagle` uses [Cobra](https://github.com/spf13/cobra) under the hood. <!--IMPLEMENT--> You can turn this off by setting the `completion` setting to `false` at the root level of the `.cmd.yaml` file.
+This is made possible because `cmdeagle` uses [Cobra](https://github.com/spf13/cobra) under the hood, which provides powerful [command completion capabilities](https://cobra.dev/#generating-bash-completions).
+You can turn this off by setting the `completion` setting to `false` at the root level of the `.cmd.yaml` file.

 Currently, `cmdeagle` primarily uses Cobra for parsing arguments, flags, and subcommands.
 While we don't yet take full advantage of all the rich features Cobra provides, we plan to integrate more of these capabilities in future releases to enhance the functionality and flexibility of your CLI applications.